MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-csharp.md

 ## Next Steps

-Now that your initialization code is complete, you're ready for the next quickstart, where you'll start to experience the MIP File APIs.
+Now that your initialization code is complete, you're ready for the next quickstart, where you'll start to experience the MIP File SDKs.

 > [!div class="nextstepaction"]
 > [List sensitivity labels](quick-file-list-labels-csharp.md)